ros2/ros2_documentation/source/Tutorials/Building-ROS2-Package-with-eclipse-2021-06.rst

    :local:

 You cannot create a ROS 2 package with eclipse, you need to create it with commandline tools.
-Follow the :ref:`Creating your first ROS 2 package tutorial <CreatePkg>`.
+Follow the :ref:`Creating your first ROS 2 package tutorial <./Creating-Your-First-ROS2-Package>`.

 After you created your project, you can edit the source code and build it with eclipse.